Estimating the performance boundary of Gottesman-Kitaev-Preskill codes and number-phase codes: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

 In order to identify the performance boundary between GKP and NP codes under combined loss-dephasing noise, we systematically explored the parameter regime

-The sampling points on the x-axis (loss) are uniformly spaced at intervals of 0.005.
-The intervals on the y-axis (dephasing) are not uniform.
+The sampling points on the $x$ axis (loss) are uniformly spaced at intervals of 0.005.
+The intervals on the $y$ axis (dephasing) are not uniform.
 Near the GKP advantage boundary in Fig.~\ref{fig:boundary}, we employ denser noise intervals (interval of 0.0001 when $\kappa t \in [0.0001, 0.0012]$) to make the boundary clear.
 We select 0.0001, 0.0006, and 0.0072 as representative points, and other sampling point results are not shown in the optimal parameter results because they exhibit similar patterns.
 And within the range of $[0.0012,0.0072]$, the interval is 0.0006.

 All simulations use double precision (\texttt{float64} and \texttt{complex128}).
-Truncation dimension and Kraus operator counts are carefully chosen to guarantee numerical convergence (see Appendices~\ref{sec:truncation} and~\ref{sec:error_analysis and Kraus}).
-Kraus truncation is analytically estimated using Poisson/binomial distributions.
+Truncation dimension and Kraus operator counts are carefully chosen to guarantee numerical convergence (see Appendixes~\ref{sec:truncation} and~\ref{sec:error_analysis and Kraus}).
+Kraus truncation is analytically estimated using Poisson or binomial distributions.